Background

 dot

-Hospital cover is a hospital-only health insurance policy that helps cover the costs of being admitted to hospital.
-As a rule, when you have private hospital cover in place, you have a choice of being treated as a private patient in a public hospital or being admitted to a private hospital for treatment.
+Hospital cover refers to a hospital-only health insurance policy that helps cover the costs of being admitted to hospital.
+When you have private hospital cover in place, you typically have a choice of being treated as either a private patient in a public hospital or being admitted to a private hospital for treatment.

 What does hospital insurance cover?

-Private hospital health insurance usually covers, either in full or partially, theatre costs and hospital accommodation fees, including meals.
-From April 2020, all hospital insurance products in Australia must be classified as one of four tiers: Gold, Silver, Bronze or Basic.
-A hospital product policy is classified into a tier according to the minimum level of cover it offers against the government’s hospital clinical categories.
+Private hospital insurance usually covers, either in full or partially, theatre costs and hospital accommodation fees, including meals.
+All hospital insurance products in Australia must be classified as one of four tiers: Gold, Silver, Bronze or Basic.
+A hospital policy is classified into a tier according to the minimum level of cover it offers against the clinical categories (i.e. the medical treatments and procedures covered in each tier).
+Health insurers can also offer ‘Plus’ policies for Silver, Bronze and Basic categories, which allow them to provide cover for extra medical treatments that aren’t covered by these categories as standard.

-But hospital-only insurance does not cover for the costs of ‘general’ treatments, such as dental care and optical, even if you receive these types of care and treatment in hospital.
-If you want to be covered for ‘general’ healthcare, you may want to consider a hospital and extras combined policy or an extras-only policy if you don’t require hospital cover.
+Hospital-only insurance does not provide cover for the costs of ‘general’ treatments, such as dental care and optical, even if you receive these treatments in hospital.
+If you want to be covered for ‘general’ healthcare, you may want to consider a combined hospital and extras policy or an Extras-only policy if you don’t require hospital cover.

-The table below shows a summary of what clinical categories are included in each hospital cover tier.
+The table below shows a summary of what clinical categories are included in each product tier.

 ← Mobile/tablet users, scroll sideways to view full table →